MFA in Studio Art

-The Master of Fine Arts in Studio Art is a terminal degree that prepares the student to teach at the college level and or work as a professional artist.
-The MFA is a 61 credit hour program completed in three years.
-During the three years, the graduate candidate will take courses in their major area as well as other courses and elective credits.
-The student will also have the opportunity to teach, work in the gallery, and or hold a various graduate assistant job.
-Their third year is dedicated to the creation of a MFA thesis exhibition in addition to a written thesis.
+The Master of Fine Arts (MFA) in Studio Art is a terminal degree that prepares students to teach at the college level and work as a professional artist.
+The MFA is a three-year 60 credit hour program.
+During the three years, graduate candidates will take courses in their major areas as well as other required and elective courses.
+Students also will have the opportunity to teach, work in the gallery, and hold various graduate assistant positions.
+Their third year is dedicated to the creation of an MFA thesis exhibition.

-The Department of Art at The University of Mississippi is committed to preparing graduate students to excel in creative production, research, education, and service in the visual arts.
-Our programs begin with a basis in the liberal arts, which gives artists a broader understanding of the world.
-Applicants to this program should have strong motivation to pursue their disciplines in depth and the creative energy and imagination that can be recognized, supported, and assisted by specialized faculty.
+The Department of Art & Art History at The University of Mississippi is committed to preparing graduate students to excel in creative production, research, education, and service in the visual arts.
+Applicants to this program should have strong motivation to pursue their discipline in depth and demonstrate the creative energy and imagination that can be recognized, supported, and assisted by specialized faculty.

 A prospective graduate student may choose from four areas of study; ceramics, painting, printmaking, and sculpture.

 Some graduate students are eligible to receive assistantships through the Department of Art & Art History.
 These assistantships can include the following: